PHPCSStandards/composer-installer/CONTRIBUTING.md

 ## Release process

-To make it possible to automatically generate changelog, all tickets/issues must have a milestone and at least one label.
+To make it possible to automatically generate a changelog, all tickets/issues must have a milestone and at least one label.

-A changelog can be generated using [`github-changelog-generator`][github-changelog-generator].<sup>(1)</sup>
+A changelog can be generated using the [`github-changelog-generator`][github-changelog-generator].<sup>(1)</sup>

 Our release versions follow [Semantic Versioning][semver].

-New release (and any related tags) are always created from the `master` branch
+New releases (and any related tags) are always created from the `master` branch.

 To create a new release: